Spritesmine/Spritesmine/README.md

 Computer content depth enthusiasts, tossing experts, especially interested in computer skills.
 I like everything that Interests me.
 In my spare time, I like to write code, watch computer content and study computer content.
 Study for hobbies.
 I like tossing.
 My article will be on my [Blog](https://qisansui.cn)(zh-CN).

-I want to be an interesting person and create something that can be remembered by others.
+I want to be an interesting person and create something that can be remembered by others ಠᴗಠ.

 I prefer tossing about, familiar but <b>not proficient</b> in the following skills (in order of contact time):